dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

 IDataView is the data pipeline machinery for ML.NET.
-Microsoft teams consuming this library have implemented libraries of IDataView related components (loaders, transforms, savers, trainers, predictors, etc.) and has validated the performance, scalability and task flexibility benefits.
+Microsoft teams consuming this library have implemented libraries of IDataView related components (loaders, transforms, savers, trainers, predictors, etc.) and have validated the performance, scalability and task flexibility benefits.

 The name IDataView was inspired from the database world, where the term table